 ASR Signatory Requirements – Certification of Effort

 The manual ASR does provide a second certification section to be used in limited instances when the covered employee is not available to complete the certification.
-This certification may be signed by the employee’s supervisor, PI, or other organizational unit head, without the employee's signature, provided the responsible official is prepared to certify that he/she has firsthand knowledge of all the employee's activities using suitable means of verification that the work was performed.
+When the employees is unable to complete the ASR, the certification may be signed by the employee’s supervisor, PI, or other organizational unit head, with firsthand knowledge of all the employee's activities using suitable means of verification that the work was performed.
 If the responsible official cannot certify that he/she has personal familiarity with all of the employee's activities, then the employee is required to sign the statement.
 In some cases, an employee may be involved in a number of activities under different supervisors, and no single person other than the employee has firsthand knowledge of all his/her activities.
 In these cases, the employee must sign the documents.

 Unit Financial Manager's Certification

 The PCS also requires that the appropriate financial manager in each unit review the ASR statements before returning to Grants and Contracts Accounting.
 The financial manager should sign and date each ASR to indicate that the review has been done.